 - 8.15 The Money Laundering Regulations 2007 introduce a much wider definition of "business relationship", which now includes any business, professional or commercial relationship between the firm and its customer, which is expected to have an element of duration.
 Essentially, this definition would apply to any open-ended product relationship (e.g., managing an ISA), irrespective of whether it was for the purposes of lump sum or regular investment.
 Furthermore, a fund manager's obligation to redeem units at the request of the holder at some future time provides the relationship and element of duration necessary for the definition to apply in the case of any registered holder of units, however their holding was acquired. - 8.16 The handling of third party payments is an important feature of the typical risk profile of the fund management sector.
-Where the firm accepts payment from a third party at any point, that party should also be regarded as a customer and verified as such. - 8.17 Should a firm wish to meet a request by the investor to pay redemption proceeds to a third party, that party should likewise be regarded as a customer (on whose behalf the registered investor may have been acting), and their identity should be verified before any funds are remitted. - 8.18 Firms are not required to assume that payment from an unidentified source (e.g., by wire transfer from a UK bank or building society) is being made by a third party unless they are aware of some fact that suggests that this is, or may be, the case.
+Where the firm accepts payment from a third party at any point, that party should also be regarded as a customer and verified as such. - Exceptionally, where a donor to a charity makes an investment on behalf of a customer that is a charity, the firm does not need to verify the identity of the donor unless it has classified the charity as a higher risk customer or it has some reason to be suspicious about the payment concerned. - 8.17 Should a firm wish to meet a request by the investor to pay redemption proceeds to a third party, that party should likewise be regarded as a customer (on whose behalf the registered investor may have been acting), and their identity should be verified before any funds are remitted. - 8.18 Firms are not required to assume that payment from an unidentified source (e.g., by wire transfer from a UK bank or building society cheque that does not identify the account from which it is made) is being made by a third party unless they are aware of some fact that suggests that this is, or may be, the case.